abrasive/shairport/README.md

 - `# apt-get install libssl-dev` if you want to use OpenSSL and libcrypto, or use mbed TLS otherwise.
 - `# apt-get install libmbedtls-dev` if you want to use mbed TLS, or use OpenSSL/libcrypto otherwise.
 You can still use PolarSSL with `apt-get install libpolarssl-dev` if you want to use PolarSSL, but it is deprecated as it's not longer being supported.
 - `# apt-get install libsoxr-dev` if you want support for libsoxr-based resampling.
 This library is in many recent distributions; if not, instructions for how to build it from source for Rasbpian/Debian Wheezy are available at [LIBSOXR.md](https://github.com/mikebrady/shairport-sync/blob/master/LIBSOXR.md).
-- `# apt-get install libsndfile1-dev` if you want to use the convolution filter.

 If you wish to include the Apple ALAC decoder, you need install it first – please refer to the [ALAC](https://github.com/mikebrady/alac) repository for more information.